onlyOneYR/elasticsearch/intl.en-US/Best Practices/Synchronize Hadoop and ES data with DataWorks.md

 1. Create a Hadoop cluster

     You must create a Hadoop cluster to perform data migration.
 This topic uses the Alibaba Cloud E-MapReduce service \(EMR\) to create a Hadoop cluster.
-For more information, see [Create a cluster](../../../../../intl.en-US/Quick Start/Step 2 : Create a cluster.md#)Create a cluster.
+For more information, see [Create a cluster](../../../../../intl.en-US/Quick Start/Step 2 : Create a cluster.md#).

     Specifically, the following EMR Hadoop version information is used: